cupcakes-3/sdk-docs/docs/gassless-experience.md

 ### Stake & deposit funds

 Once you have created your paymaster, you will have to stake your funds.
-The Minimum stake as of now is `x MATIC` with a lockin of `7 days`.
+The Minimum stake as of now is `x MATIC` with a lock-in of `7 days`.
 The stake is to make sure no fraudulant activity can be performed by the paymaster.
 The staked funds will be deductded if any such fraudulant activity is found.

 :::caution
 You must have enough deposit left to cover for 100% of the gas fees even if you only want to sponsor a portion of it.
 If desposit is not enough, the transaction will be reverted.